Gear & Travel Tips / Travel Tips

 You’ll also get a TSA PreCheck or Global Entry credit, a $300 annual travel credit (which has to be redeemed through Capital One’s travel portal unfortunately), primary rental car insurance and more.

 When you meet the spending minimum on the Venture X you’ll get a juicy sign up bonus (current offer here) that can be transferred to some great airline partners like British Airways, KLM, Turkish and more.
-As with Chase Ultimate Rewards, these flexible points can give you great value when you transfer them, even allowing you to book domestic flights through international partners.
+As with Chase Ultimate Rewards, these flexible points can give you great value when you transfer them, even allowing you to book domestic flights through international partners – for example, I booked a one-way flight from Ohio to Alaska on United by transferring just 10,000 Capital One points to Turkish Airlines!
 The Capital One transfer partners aren’t quite as strong for families (no Southwest, United or Hyatt) but still very good.

-One particularly good transfer option for families is Vacasa, which is a vacation rental service that’s bookable with Wyndham points – and thankfully Wyndham is a Capital One transfer partner!
-It’s priced at 15,000 points per bedroom regardless of location.
-That means you could book a one-bedroom + sleep sofa on Maui for five nights just using your sign up bonus.
+One unique transfer option for families is Vacasa, which is a vacation rental service that’s bookable with Wyndham points – and thankfully Wyndham is a Capital One transfer partner!
+It’s priced starting at 15,000 points per bedroom regardless of location.
+That means you could book a one-bedroom + sleep sofa in some awesome destinations for five nights just using your sign up bonus.

 While the Capital One Venture X comes loaded with premium benefits, the annual fee is much lower than the comparable Chase Sapphire Reserve.